estorrs/osseus/README.md

 # osseus
-A skeleton server with the basic necessities (password reset, http -> https, etc.)
+A skeleton server with flask, gunicorn, and nginx.

+The basic necessities (password reset, http -> https, etc.)

 IN DEV